 JVR: So much great 80s Euro funk was produced in Holland such as Oattes van Schaik, Blue Feather, Sumy, Central Parque, Thunderstorm, Dedication, Steve Watson, Spence, and Skytrane just to name a few.
 What made the Netherlands such a hotbed of funky productions at the time?

 SM: It’s the link between the Netherlands and the States.
 A lot of European shows that US groups did kicked off in the Netherlands.
 This was because the NL was more liberal.
 The music was more easily accepted over here then in the other European countries.

 JVR: Can you describe the atmosphere in Amsterdam during this period in the early 80s?
-Was there a vibrant club and radio DJ scene in the city at the time?
+Was there a vibrant club and radio DJ scene in the city?

 SM: At the time Amsterdam was a bit of a starting point for a lot of music.
 So the club scene was very vibrant.
-There were a few radio shows that played soul/80’s music at the time.
+There were a few radio shows that played soul/80’s music.

 JVR: Tell us about your collaboration with Udell Anderson and Madeleine Davis.
-How did you hook up with these funky Americans?
+How did you hook up with them?

 SM: I met Udell when he was part of Rockaway Boulevard.
 Dicky Lafour contacted me to coproduce some of the tracks.
 From there Udell and I started working together.
 He was my lyric writer for a long time.
 Madeleine was a contact from Udell.
 She was part of the group from Frank Farian, she did a lot of background vocals.
 The purpose of this track was so we could make a full album with Madeleine.
 Too bad it never jumped of.